project-imprimis/libprimis/README.md

 located in `src/vcpp` will allow you to build the project.
 The created library will be located in the `bin64/` folder.

-To build a game on libprimis, you will need to get the required headers (located in a separate repository) and build your game against the compiled library and the headers.
+To build a game on libprimis, you will need to get the required headers (located in a separate repository, `libprimis-headers`) and build your game against the compiled library and the headers.

 #### Quick Linux Install Instructions